Memz24/BDFD-Variables-With-Json/README.md

 ```
 *remember to keep `$json[multi] there as we will use this for an XP Booster item later in this guide*
 ### Leveling Up
-Now that we have getting XP setup we are gonna use this simple `$if` block in the area designated in the last example to check if the user has enough xp to level up, and if they do it will remove the amount of xp it took to level up and add `1` level to the user.
+Now that we set up getting XP, we will use this simple `$if` block in the area designated in the last example to check if the user has enough XP to level up.
+If they do, it will remove the amount of XP required for the level-up and add `1` level to the user.
 ```
 $if[$json[xp]>=$json[lvlR]]
 $jsonSetString[xp;$calculate[$json[xp]-$json[lvlR]]]